cowlicks/hyper-rss/README.md

 To satisfy my own interests I'd like to do a few things in this project.

 * Explore interoperability between node and rust.
-Write somethings in rust and expose them with rust's FFI.
-Then call them from node.
-I'd also like to explore using datrs code via FFI.
+    * rust -> FFI -> nodejs
+    * rust -> wasm -> nodejs
+    * try building datrs code to be used from node
+        * contribute to datrs to help the project better integrate with the nodejs libs

 ### Configuring